 The number of smartphone users is rather disproportionate in its distribution across different economies.
 As expected, smartphone ownership is significantly higher across advanced economies including most European countries and the US.

-The latest statistics on global smartphone users show that the penetration rate of these devices is the highest in the US—as many as 82.2% of the population there owns a smartphone.
+The latest statistics on global smartphone users show that the penetration rate of these devices is the highest in France—as many as 82.6% of the population there owns a smartphone.

-This is followed by the United Kingdom, with 79.8%, and France and Germany, with 78.8% each.
-Italy rounds out the five countries with the highest smartphone penetration rates at 77%.
+This is followed by the United Kingdom, with 82.2%, and Germany and the United States, with 81.9% and 81.6%, respectively.
+Japan rounds out the five countries with the highest smartphone penetration rates at 78.6%.

 In emerging economies, however, smartphone usage drops significantly.
-For instance, just 55.4% of Brazil’s population owns a smartphone.
-This number falls to 35.4% in India.
-In Nigeria, fewer than one in five people (19.7%) are smartphone users.
-One of the biggest contributing factors to the low smartphone usage in emerging economies is their high rates of poverty, which renders the device unaffordable to many.
+For instance, just 66.6% of Brazil’s population owns a smartphone.
+This number falls to 46.5% in India.
+In Bangladesh, fewer than one in three people (30.4%) are smartphone users.

 Start selling online now with Shopify